yanh11/mfcf_covariance_estimator/README.md

-# Fast Maximum Filtering Clique Forest Toolkit
+# Fast Maximally Filtered Clique Forest Toolkit

-Accelerated Maximum Filtering Clique Forest (MFCF) implementations for sparse precision estimation and hierarchical clustering.
+Accelerated Maximally Filtered Clique Forest (MFCF) implementations for sparse precision estimation and hierarchical clustering.
 The core `fast_fast_mfcf` routine is ~100× faster than the original reference implementation while preserving the same outputs, enabling practical experimentation with large correlation or covariance matrices.
 See [this repo](https://github.com/yanh11/fast_fast_mfcf) for more details.

 ## Introduction
 - Build MFCF backbones from dense similarity matrices in a few seconds.